Gregory Doran: Career

 Doran left the Bristol Old Vic School early having been invited to direct A Midsummer Night's Dream at Jamestown Community College in upstate New York.
-He then went to Nottingham Playhouse as an actor, before becoming Assistant Director then Associate Director, directing his own productions including Waiting for Godot, and Long Day's Journey into Night.
+He then went to Nottingham Playhouse as an actor, before becoming Assistant Director then Associate Director, directing his own productions, including Waiting for Godot and Long Day's Journey into Night.

 After a very brief acting career in TV, he joined the Royal Shakespeare Company in 1987 initially as an actor (as Solanio in The Merchant of Venice and Octavius Caesar in Julius Caesar) then became Assistant Director the following season.

 He directed his first RSC production in 1992, commissioning Derek Walcott to write an adaptation of Homer's Odyssey which was performed at The Other Place.

 In 1995 he directed his partner Antony Sher in the lead role of Titus Andronicus at the Market Theatre, Johannesburg, South Africa.
 This controversial production, which toured to the National Theatre, is the subject of their book, Woza Shakespeare!

 He returned to the RSC in 1996, becoming an Associate Director, and directing Jane Lapotaire, Ian Hogg and Paul Jesson in All is True (or Henry VIII), his first Shakespeare for the company.
-Since then, Doran has directed over half the canon of Shakespeare's plays for the RSC.
+Since then, Doran has directed over half of Shakespeare's plays for the RSC.

 Doran took compassionate leave from his role at the RSC in September 2021 to care for his husband, Antony Sher, who was terminally ill.
-His deputy Erica Whyman became acting artistic director.
+His deputy, Erica Whyman, became acting artistic director.
 The RSC announced Doran was formally stepping down as artistic director in April 2022, becoming artistic director emeritus until the end of 2023.

 TV and books

-Doran contributed to Michael Wood's BBC series In Search of Shakespeare, and filmed a documentary for BBC Four called A Midsummer Night's Dreaming.
+Doran contributed to Michael Wood's BBC series In Search of Shakespeare, and filmed a documentary for BBC Four, called A Midsummer Night's Dreaming.

 In 2009, Doran's Shakespeare Almanac was published.

 Personal life

-He and frequent collaborator Sir Antony Sher had been together since 1987 when they entered into a civil partnership in 2005.
+He and frequent collaborator Sir Antony Sher had, when they entered into a civil partnership in 2005, been together since 1987.
 They married 10 years after their civil partnership, on 30 December 2015.
 Sher died in December 2021.

+Doran was appointed Knight Bachelor in the 2024 New Year Honours for services to the Arts.

+He appeared as a castaway on the BBC Radio 4 programme Desert Island Discs on 29 June 2025.